 7. Conclusion and Future Work

-we have shown how a symbiotic simulation can be developed from an existing and validated (non-symbiotic) simulation model.
+The main contributions of this paper are concerned with model development, model validation and model application for symbiotic simulation models in the context of operational management of inpatient beds.
+In particular we have shown how a symbiotic simulation can be developed from an existing and validated (non-symbiotic) simulation model.
 This should reduce the cost of implementing and validating the symbiotic simulation model and promote model reuse.

-The contribution is the of the Δ-Method; new validation technique is suitable for validating a stochastic symbiotic simulation model and is wellsuited to bed management problems.
+The second contribution is the development of the Δ-Method; whilst based on the simple principle of compared simulated and observed outputs this new validation technique is suitable for validating a stochastic symbiotic simulation models and is well-suited to bed management problems.
 While other methods for validating symbiotic simulations are known to exist (such as [7]), the Δ-Method is the first known technique to consider the full distribution of the simulation outputs over time, rather than using select summary statistics.
+Furthermore, whilst developed for our healthcare context, it also provides a new method to aid the validation of symbiotic simulation models more generally.

-The contribution is in the form of example applications which show how our symbiotic simulation can be used in practice.
+The third contribution is in the form of example applications which show how our symbiotic simulation can be used in practice and something of their potential value.

+Whilst these are the main contributions of the work, we also note that the data requirements of the symbiotic model were quite manageable, and were met by extracts from AGH’s patient administrative (PA) database.
+Clearly, in practice, the outcome of the model validation might have been to request a more complex model, in which case the data required for calibration could become considerably more demanding.

+Reflecting on Aydt’s definition of symbiotic simulation [6] as “a close association between a simulation system and a physical system, which is beneficial to at least one of them”, we note that both example applications in section 6 show the potential value of this approach.
+However we also note that they also warn the potential user that the value of recent information on the physical system can wear off quite quickly as the desired prediction period for the application increases.

 In the future, we plan to extend our work to include two further components into our symbiotic simulation model.
 The first component provides an optimisation model to find a good elective patient schedule given the availability of the new information when the simulation is re-initialised.
 The second component provides a learning algorithm so that the symbiotic simulation can learn by adjusting its parameters to improve the accuracy of the outputs.
 In a separate stream, we plan to apply the proposed development approach and validation method to different problems.

 References